Overview

 • Agencies must develop processes for the review of all outputs from the use of publicly available generative AI to assess risk of any violation of applicable state or federal law, including but not limited to copyright or other intellectual property infringement, when using publicly available generative AI.

-• Citations for images and video must be embedded into every frame of the image or video.
-Publicly available generative AI can be cited as a footnote, endnote, header or footer.
+• Citations for guidance, policies and documents released to the public must be cited in a footnote, endnote, header or footer.

 As with all content produced by state government, content produced for publication using publicly available generative AI requires thorough review before use.
-Special care should be taken when the output has the potential to impact North Carolinians’ exercise of rights, opportunities, or access to critical resources or services administered by or accessed through the state.
+Special care should be taken when the output has the potential to impact North Carolinians’ exercise of rights, opportunities or access to critical resources or services administered by or accessed through the state.
 This protection applies regardless of the changing role of automated systems in state government.

 When using publicly available generative AI, keep in mind that: